fhendrikx/solo86/hardware/console/README.md

 ## Building

-Please see the instructions for panel, as this is essentially the same board.
+Please see the [Panel](/hardware/panel/README.md), as this is essentially the same board.